keptn/lifecycle-toolkit/scheduler/test/e2e/DEVELOPER.md

 # E2E tests
-This test suite can run test verifying the scheduler, this rely on a real cluster with installed scheduler
+This test suite can run tests to verify the scheduler.
+The tests rely on a real cluster with an already installed keptn-scheduler

 ### Running on kind cluster